RaviTambade/TAP/notes/08_ai_and_future/Contents/codewithai.md

 **(Mentor’s Experience-Based Perspective)**

-> *“Beta, technology can give you answers in seconds.
+> *“Dear Student, technology can give you answers in seconds.
 > But wisdom is knowing which answer to trust,
 > when to use it,
 > and when not to use it.”*